-- Promotion prior to market authorization is prohibited. - Prescription drug advertising to the public is limited to name, price, and quantity. - Materials directed to HCPs and the public should undergo preclearance via PAAB or Ad Standards, though this is not legally required. - Digital media, social platforms, and influencer campaigns must comply with standard advertising and disclosure rules. - Journalists may not be paid to attend events. - Adverse event reporting is mandatory for manufacturers and encouraged for professionals and patients.
+- Materials directed to HCPs and the public should undergo preclearance via PAAB or Ad Standards, though this is not legally required. - Digital media, social platforms, and influencer campaigns must comply with standard advertising and disclosure rules. - Journalists may not be paid to attend events. - Adverse event reporting is mandatory for manufacturers and encouraged for professionals and patients.